-Ever since the course, I have practised the routine, which only takes a few minutes every morning before I get out of bed.
+Ever since the course, I have practised the routine.
+It only takes a few minutes, every morning, before I get out of bed.
 I feel I have had more energy and felt generally calmer and clear headed, when I have been under pressure.
 When I use it with clients, I sometimes pick up imbalances in their system and this has been a real eye-opener to the power this healing practice has.

 So the second way to give yourself the gift of health is to find out more about Accunect.

-- Contact me to book a 15 min relaxation session that includes Accunect in exchange for a donation to my chosen charity which I am offering till the 8th January.
+- Contact me to book a 15 min relaxation session which will include Accunect.
+A donation to my chosen charity is appreciated.

-- Learn how to do it for yourself on the 18 January which will also enable you to help others such as friends and family.
+- Learn how to do it for yourself .
+A workshop on the 18 January will also enable you to help others such as friends and family.
 It will be held at my practice in Swindon.
 Event details on facebook.
-If you want to book this workshop early bird is till 6th Jan 2020.
-Places are limited so you may want to reserve your place and also have the possibility to pay in 3 instalments if need be.
+If you want to book this workshop, early bird is till 6th Jan 2020.
+Places are limited.
+To reserve your place and also have the possibility to pay in 3 instalments if need be.
 Book here

 Of course if you have any questions please get in touch and I will be more than happy to help.